JPX Dashboard

 Jets at KJPX range from very light jets to ultra-long-range aircraft, with significant variation in noise impact:

-Each 10 dB increase represents approximately a doubling of perceived loudness.
+Each 10 dB(A) increase represents approximately a doubling of perceived loudness.
 A Gulfstream G650 on approach is roughly four times as loud to the ear as a Cessna 172.

 Runway Corridor Analysis